nbooker99/lab_06_sad_plots/lab-06.md

 ### Exercise 3

-Can you help the researcher improve the data visualizations he made from the Fisheries and Aquaculture Department of the Food and Agriculture Organization of the United Nations’ (FAO) data on the fisheries production of different countries?
+Can you help the researcher improve the data visualizations he made from the FOA data on the fisheries production of different countries?
 First, brainstorm how you would improve it.
 Then create the improved visualization and document your changes/decisions with bullet points.
 It’s ok if some of your improvements are aspirational, i.e. you don’t know how to implement it, but you think it’s a good idea.
 Implement what you can and leave notes identifying the aspirational improvements that could not be made.
 (You don’t need to recreate their plots in order to improve them)

 ``` r
 fisheries <- read_csv("data/fisheries.csv")